elevennines-inc/swagger-all-in-one-docker-compose/README.md

 2. Save swagger spec as json from swagger-editor File menu
 3. Move and save the json file as `swagger/openapi.json`
 4. Execute `docker-compose restart` and swagger-ui and swagger-api(mock server) will be updated
+5. If you want to read an external openapi.json file, import the file from swagger-editor `File > Import File` menu.

 ### Heads-up
 - When the UI is referenced as `http://localhost:8082/`, cache might be used even the changes are made in swagger files.
 So it may be better to refference as `http://127.0.0.1:8082/`(api, too.)
-- Whern swagger-api failed to run, it's likely that api server failed to run because the openapi.json was not properly read.
+- When swagger-api failed to run, it's likely that api server failed to run because the openapi.json was not properly read.
 So use `docker logs` command and get rid of the cause then restart it again.
+- If you want to access swagger-api from other domains(CORS), access swagger-api through swagger-nginx.

 ### swagger-editor
 - Can edit swagger spec